Petrified animals. The most unusual of the oldest living creatures. Fossilized excrement and vomit of ancient reptiles

 From noisy, tired, big cities

 We run away every summer.
-We graze in the wild near the blue water, We walk the taiga distance, We do not seek rewards for our labors, And you will not lure us to Antalya.
+We graze in freedom by the blue water, We walk through the taiga distance, We are not looking for reward for our labors, And you cannot lure us to Antalya.

-We have a stove and a fireplace instead of a fire,
+Our stove and fireplace are replaced by a fire,

-And a bed of needles - feather beds,
+And a bed of pine needles is feather beds,

 But the heart is a living piece, not a motor,

-Through noisy tired big cities, By the faces of loved ones and home, And we retreat in our footsteps, Because there is no other way.
+Through noisy, tired big cities, Through the faces of loved ones and home, And we retreat in our footsteps, Because there is no other way.

 List of Internet resources